Why Is Chapter 13 Bankruptcy Right for Me?

 • Proceeds from property sales

-Also important to note is that if you are married and not working, you can file solo and use money from your spouse as a source of your income or you can file jointly with your working spouse.
+If a debtor is married and not working, they can file solo and use money from their spouse as a source of income.
+Debtors can also file jointly with their working spouse.

 attorney Alex Ranjha